Writers Who Hate To Write

 Emma Grede, CEO and co-founder of SKIMS and Good American, discusses her rule of thirds in relation to work.
 She says that when one is chasing a dream or doing something difficult, thirty percent of the time, one will be happy doing the work.
 Thirty percent of the time, that person will feel okay about it -and- thirty percent of the time, people will feel pretty unhappy about what they’re doing. *The other ten percent is likely nuanced.

 “For writers, the question isn’t ‘How do I stay committed when I’m in love with my work?’
 The question is, ‘How do I stay committed when I temporarily hate it?’
-An experienced writer is somebody who knows when the hatred is temporary.” - David Purcell

 If you’ve tried some of these suggestions and still feel overpowered by hating the work, it may be time to seek outside support.
 Hiring a writing coach to get you through the rough patches can be highly beneficial.
 There’s nothing quite like having an objective pair of eyes on your work to help guide you in the direction you want to go.
 Though this may sound like blatant self-promotion, I’m happy to make a referral for your particular needs, as I know I’m not everyone’s cup of tea.

 As a therapist and writer, I believe in the power of support and the positive impact of objective feedback.
 A writing coach can help you when you’re struggling.
 We are trained to evaluate manuscripts and provide developmental editing.
-We are also trained to listen to our writers actively and provide honest and compassionate feedback.
+We are also trained to actively listen to our writers and provide honest and compassionate feedback.

 A book coach is part cheerleader, editor, and project manager.
 Writing coaches can help you with your project from beginning to end.
 Writing doesn’t have to be done in solitude.
 If you’re feeling challenged, create a support system to help you – you and your writing deserve it.